code-cab/codecab/README.md

 [ ![Turbulenz](https://raw.githubusercontent.com/code-cab/codecab/master/doc-img/turbulenz.png) ](http://biz.turbulenz.com/)
 physics library.

-Just set the Sprite body type to _'dynamic'_ and your sprite will be a fictim of gravity:
+Just set the Sprite body type to _'dynamic'_ and your sprite will be a victim of gravity:

 ```javascript
 let stage = new CStage();